Skip to Content

 urinary incontinence that begins slowly, you may be

 able to control the problem yourself.
-If home treatment does not control your problem, or if incontinence
+If home treatment doesn't control your problem, or if incontinence

 (acute), call your doctor.
 Acute incontinence is often caused by urinary tract

-problems or medicines and can be easily corrected.
+problems or medicines.
+It can be easily corrected.